KonradDlugosz/SpartaGlobalDocs/Topics/Cybersecurity.md

   A key is the unique identifier for an object within a bucket.
 Every object in a bucket has exactly one key.

+##### Virtual Private Cloud (VPC)

+VPC is the networking layer for Amazon EC2 and it enables you to launch AWS resources into a virtual network that you have defined

+**Key concepts:**

+* Virtual Private Cloud (VPC) - A virtual network dedicated to your AWS account
+* Subnet -  A range of IP addresses in your VPC
+* In VPC you can create sub networks
+* Route table - A set of rules, called routes, that are used to determine where network traffic is directed
+* Internet gateway - A gateway that you attach to your VPC to enable communication between resources in your VPC and the internet.
+* VPC endpoint - Enables you to privately connect your VPC to supported AWS services and VPC endpoint.
+* CIDR block - Classless Inter-Domain Routing.
+An internet protocol address allocation and route aggregation methodology.

 <p align="right">(<a href="#top">back to top</a>)</p>